CactusVPN is a Moldova-based VPN service from CactusVPN Ltd.

 Their extra SmartDNS product is $4.99 a month, $4.33 a month quarterly, and $3.25 a month annually.

 They offer a free 24-hour trial period, along with a 30-day money-back guarantee.
-So you can try out both the VPN service and SmartDNS before ponying up any cash.
+So you can try out both the VPN software and SmartDNS before ponying up any cash.
 Nice!

 We were initially encouraged by their plethora of protocol options and device compatibility.
 The client worked just as advertised.